learn-co-curriculum/instant-datascience/README.md

 * Allocate space for a small pile for each unique word
     * **Complete** as `word_histogram`
 * Then, go through the index cards one by one
-* And for each index card, increase the size of it's related pile by one
+* And for each index card, increase the size of its related pile by one

 So looking through the steps, all that's left are the last two steps.